 – she goes back with her right leg (1),

-– comes back to centre with the help of her left leg (2).
+– comes back to the center with the help of her left leg (2).

-– Afterward, as the man goes back she moves forward with her left leg (5), then uses the right one to come back to centre (6,7).
+– Afterward, as the man goes back, she moves forward with her left leg (5), then uses the right one to come back to the center (6,7).

 Turns are some of the most used moves of salsa dance on 1.
 So, we will visit two turn patterns.
 The first one will carry on from the first basic step we just saw.